Mutual Rescue™ Stories

 Mutual Rescue is an initiative that aims to change the way people see animal welfare.
 By sharing stories about connecting a person with an animal, Mutual Rescue hopes to demonstrate that when you adopt from your local animal shelter, you’re not just enhancing an animal’s life—you’re also transforming a person’s life as well.
 The stories shared by everyday people through Mutual Rescue are testaments to the incredible impact that an animal and a person have on each other, and that “rescuing” isn’t in just one direction.

 Our very first Mutual Rescue film has been viewed more than 88 million times across the globe from Denmark, to Chile, to Thailand, and beyond.
 Eric & Peety™ film has been shared over 500,000 times with over 50,000 comments.
 Watch it again (or for the first time).

 What is Mutual Rescue™?

-Learn more about the panel of judges who are reviewing and selecting the next Mutual Rescue™ films, to be announced this summer.
+Learn more about the panel of judges reviewed and selected the 2017 Mutual Rescue™ films.
 Read full bios.